-- ISS work by changing or reprogramming the immune responses that cause disease rather than just treating the symptoms of disease. - ISS influence helper T cell responses in a targeted and highly specific way by redirecting the response of only those T cells involved in a given disease.
+- ISS work by reprogramming the immune responses that cause disease rather than just treating the symptoms of disease. - ISS influence helper T cell responses in a targeted and highly specific way by reprogramming only those T cells involved in the disease pathway.
 As a result, ISS do not alter the ability of the immune system to mount an appropriate response to infecting pathogens.
 In addition, because TLR-9 is found only in a specialized subset of dendritic cells, ISS do not cause a generalized activation of the immune system, which might otherwise give rise to an autoimmune response. - ISS, in conjunction with an allergen or antigen, establish populations of memory Th1 cells, allowing the immune system to respond appropriately to each future encounter with a specific pathogen or allergen, leading to long-lasting therapeutic effects.